remotelabz/remotelabz-docs/docs/developers/worker/APIlist.md

 #API commands
-Remotelabz workers also use a REST API to communicate certain data to the front
+Remotelabz workers also use an internal REST API to communicate certain data to the front.
+Here a list of this API's commands:
 ## Get
-Here a list of this API's get commands:

  * `apiGetCPUUsage()` : return cpu usage in percentage
  * `apiGetDiskUsage()` : return disk usage in percentage